iamlamb1988/Arcade/README.md

 		- [ ] Currency Type ("This" table will only take one type of currency)
 		- [ ] BlackJackCard Type.
 	- [ ] The TableCycle will allow you to Create a Player by Swapping out field and allowing a create user with an add or user.
-- [x] Destroy the debug package.
-	- [x] Destroy the ShoeTest
-	- [x] Destroy the TableTest
 - [ ] Need to figure out a good way to properly package and structure players.
 (Players need to "sit" in seats and also need to be able to "leave/get up" from seats.
-- [ ] Improve structure diagram.
-Elaborate more on 2D implementation.
-	NOTE: This may need to be disregarded until the TableCycle is more complete.
-A full structural refactor needs to happen once the first instance of the BlackJack is complete.

 ## High level structure.
 ![Generic Game Structure](readmesrcs/GameSetup.jpg)